 The canonical Gaussian position is then transformed to the posed space using $\mathbf{T_{t}}$.
-We also rotate the gaussian using the rotation component $\mathbf{R_{t}}$ of $\mathbf{T_{t}} = [\mathbf{R_{t}} | \mathbf{t_{t}}]$.
+We also rotate the gaussian using the rotation component $\mathbf{R_{t}}$ of $\mathbf{T_{t}} = [\mathbf{R_{t}} | \mathbf{t_{t}}]$:

 We apply directly forward skinning on the canonical primitives, similar to mesh deformation in common pipelines, and learn only the skinning weights attached to each Gaussian.
-In contrast, previous NeRF and SDF approaches, because they rely on ray marching on the posed space, need either backward skinning formulations~\cite{peng2021animatable} which is notoriously more difficult, or to solve a root-finding problem before applying forward skinning~\cite{li2022tava, ARAH:ECCV:2022} which is notoriously more difficult and/or slower.
+In contrast, previous NeRF and SDF approaches, because they rely on ray marching on the posed space, need backward skinning formulations~\cite{peng2021animatable,li2022tava, ARAH:ECCV:2022} which is notoriously more difficult and/or slower.

-\subsection{Local non-rigid refinement.}
+\subsection{Local non-rigid refinement}

-LBS moves the Gaussians towards new body poses and provides excellent generalization to novel poses, but only encodes the rigid deformations of the body joints.
+LBS moves the Gaussians towards the target body pose and provides excellent generalization to novel poses, but only encodes the rigid deformations of the body joints.
 Because we want our method to be able to operate on clothed avatars, we also need to model local non-rigid deformations caused by garments.
 To this end, we compute per-gaussian residual outputs learned by a pose-dependent MLP that can translate, rotate, and change the lightness of the primitive.

-\paragraph{Body pose encoding} We want our model to learn how Gaussians move w.r.t.\ the body pose instead of time, but we also expect the network to learn \textit{local} deformations.
-Thus, using the global pose vector $\boldsymbol{\theta_{t}}$ as input can represent too many information for local primitives whose position depends on a few joint orientations only.
+\paragraph{Body pose encoding} We want our model to learn how Gaussians move w.r.t.\ the body pose rather than w.r.t.\ time, but we also expect the network to learn \textit{local} deformations.
+Thus, using the global pose vector $\boldsymbol{\theta_{t}}$ as input can represent too many information for local primitives whose deformation depends on a nearby joints orientations only.
 This can ultimately enable the network to learn spurious correlations and overfit~\cite{li2023posevocab}.
 Following SCANimate~\cite{Saito:CVPR:2021}, we use an attention-weighting scheme which uses the skinning weights $\mathbf{w}$ and an explicit attention map $W$ based on the kinematic tree to define the local pose vector $\boldsymbol\theta^{l}_{t}$:

 where $ \boldsymbol{\theta_{t}}$ is represented as a vector of quaternions and $\odot$ denotes element-wise multiplication.